eggy03/ferrumx-windows/README.md

 # Supported Operating Systems
 The library has been tested to work exclusively on <strong>Windows 8.1, Windows 10 and Windows 11</strong> devices.
-For Windows 7 and Vista support, see: [FerrumL](https://github.com/eggy03/FerrumL)
+Windows 7 and earlier versions may be supported if PowerShell 5 can be installed

 # Download
 > **Minimum Supported Java Version:** 8